 • Standard / Low Profile Bracket Included

-Best For: Users seeking a reliable and high-speed wired Ethernet connection for older desktop systems with limited PCIe slots.
+You May Like This We recommend it for: Users who want a reliable and high-speed wired Ethernet connection for older desktop systems with limited PCIe slots.

 Pros: